mjkodkks/nuxt3-vitesse-dkks/README.md

 ## IDE

 We recommend using [VS Code](https://code.visualstudio.com/) with [Volar](https://github.com/johnsoncodehk/volar) to get the best experience (You might want to disable Vetur if you have it).
+- [Nuxtr](https://marketplace.visualstudio.com/items?itemName=Nuxtr.nuxtr-vscode) An extension offering commands and tools to make your experience with Nuxt.js more pleasant.

 ## Dev tools
 Improve your DX, finding bugs, tracking data flow and pinia